andrewskyboss/milestone-project-01/README.md

 - unauthenticated user

 #### Developer Goals
-List out the goals as a developer you hope to achieve by making this website.
+- Create a front-end web application based on the principles of user experience design, accessibility and responsivity.
+- Develop and implement a static front-end web application using HTML and CSS.
+- Create project documentation.
+- Use version control software to maintain and share code with other developers.
+- Test and deploy web application to a Cloud platform.
+- Demonstrate my abilities and knowledge i gained during my course.
+- Get experience in a project development.

 #### Website Owner Goals
-List out any goals a website owner would have for this website.
+- List out any goals a website owner would have for this website.
 You may not develop them, but investors would want to know how they could make money.

 ### User Stories
 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: